MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

     For more information, see [Microsoft Defender for Identity role groups](role-groups.md).

 - **At least one Directory Service account** with read access to all objects in the monitored domains.
-For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md). <!--if we need it now, why is it all the way down there? or is it not always needed?-->
+For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md).

 ## Connectivity requirements